sdsucomptox/danrerlib/docs/_build/html/_sources/userguide/introduction.md.txt

 # Introduction

 Welcome to the official documentation for `danRerLib`! `danRerLib` is a Python package specifically designed for zebrafish researchers interested in genomics and transcriptomics.
-It is designed to assist with gene ID mapping, ortholog mapping, and functional enrichment analysis using different pathway and annotation databases.
+It is designed to assist with gene ID mapping, ortholog mapping, and functional enrichment analysis using different pathway and functional annotation databases.

 ## Key Features

 - **Gene ID Conversion**: Easily convert gene IDs between different types, such as NCBI Gene ID, ZFIN ID, Ensembl ID, or Symbol.
-- **Orthology Mapping**: Perform orthology checks between Zebrafish and human genes, helping you understand the relationships between genes in these species.
+- **Orthology Mapping**: Perform orthology mapping between zebrafish and human genes.
+- **Functional Annotation Retrieval**: Explore and retrieve the gene sets for the following databases: the Kyoto Encyclopedia of Genes and Genomes (KEGG), Gene Ontology (GO) Biological Process (BP), GO Molecular Function (MF), and GO Cellular Component (CC).
+- **Enrichment Testing**: Conduct functional enrichment analyses to identify statistically significant gene sets or concepts from the KEGG or GO databases.
 - **Database Building**: Rebuild essential databases for gene and pathway information to ensure you have the most up-to-date data for your research.

 ## Getting Started